trackle-iot/trackle-boilerplate-esp-idf/README.md

 ## Development environment

-The project was created with PlatformIO inside Visual Studio Code, so this template is tought to be used inside such environment.
+The project was created with PlatformIO inside Visual Studio Code, so this template is thought to be used inside such environment.

 The set-up environment takes care of downloading the necessary libraries specified using the ```custom_dependencies``` variable defined in ```platformio.ini```.